Arnold Campbell

-Arnold Rene Campbell (born November 13, 1962) is a former American football defensive end who played one season for the Buffalo Bills in 1987.
+Arnold Rene Campbell (born November 13, 1962) is an American former professional football defensive end who played one season for the Buffalo Bills in 1987.
 He was a replacement player.
-He also played in the Arena football League and the Canadian Football League.
+He also played in the Arena Football League (AFL) and Canadian Football League (CFL).

 Early life

-Arnold Campbell was born on November 13, 1962 in Charleston, Mississippi and attended at Charleston High School.
+Arnold Campbell was born on November 13, 1962, in Charleston, Mississippi and attended at Charleston High School.

 College career

 He went to college at Alcorn St.